catalyzeio/stratum-docs/scheduled-tasks.md

 ---
-title: Scheduled Tasks in Compliant Cloud
+title: Scheduled Tasks in The Platform
 category: manage
-summary: Learn about scheduled tasks in Compliant Cloud.
+summary: Learn about scheduled tasks in The Platform.
 ---

-# Scheduled Tasks in Compliant Cloud
+# Scheduled Tasks in The Platform

 Periodic or triggered task scheduling is a common need for many applications.
 Historically, `cron` has been a system utility widely used for this task.
 For an alternative to `cron`, newer applications can take advantage of scheduling frameworks that can provide additional scalability and reliability.